Arpita-deb/Bellabeat-fitness-app/README.md

 8. **Identify trends and relationships:**

  To find out the strength of relations between various variables I've created a correlation matrix.
 A correlation matrix is a statistical technique used to evaluate the relationship between two variables in a data set.
-The matrix is a table in which every cell contains a correlation coefficient, where 1 is considered a strong relationship between variables, 0 a neutral relationship and -1 a not strong relationship.
+The matrix is a table in which every cell contains a correlation coefficient, where 1 is considered a strong positive relationship between variables, 0 a neutral relationship and -1 a strong negative relationship.

 ![correlation matrix](https://github.com/Arpita-deb/Bellabeat-fitness-app/assets/139372731/cc3af7cf-ddbb-4052-94d2-360612e1009a)